By Vince Giuliano and Steve Buss

 10. Gene regulation shift around age 24: time of “loss of youth”

 In SECTION 1 we asserted that “there is a major shift in epigenetic gene regulation in humans typically centered around age 24, where numerous growth and protective genes are down-regulated and inflammatory and pro-aging genes are upregulated.”
 The process is highly evolutionarily conserved.
 How it works in nematodes was laid out in a 2015 paper by Morimoto and his colleague.
 Repression of the Heat Shock Response Is a Programmed Event at the Onset of Reproduction “The heat shock response (HSR) is essential for proteostasis and cellular health.
 In metazoans, aging is associated with a decline in quality control, thus increasing the risk for protein conformational disease.
 Here, we show that in C. elegans, the HSR declines precipitously over a 4 hr period in early adulthood coincident with the onset of reproductive maturity.
 Repression of the HSR occurs due to an increase in H3K27me3 marks at stress gene loci, the timing of which is determined by reduced expression of the H3K27 demethylase jmjd-3.1.
 This results in a repressed chromatin state that interferes with HSF-1 binding and suppresses transcription initiation in response to stress.
 The removal of germline stem cells preserves jmjd-3.1 expression, suppresses the accumulation of H3K27me3 at stress gene loci, and maintains the HSR.
 These findings suggest that competing requirements of the germline and soma dictate organismal stress resistance as animals begin reproduction.”
-It is fascinating that the methylation and loss of gene regulation happens so quickly once adulthood arrives– in 4 hours for nematodes,
+It is fascinating that the methylation and loss of gene regulation happens so quickly once adulthood arrives– in 4 hours for nematodes, around 25 years of age for humans.

 - Stress responses are rapidly repressed at the onset of egg laying in C. elegans